mikolajroszak/qsp-protocol-node/README.md

 ### Run node's standalone report encoder

-1. To encode an existing json report to a compressed hexstring, create a new conatiner and mount the json report
+1. To encode an existing json report to a compressed hexstring, create a new container and mount the json report

 ```
 docker run -v <file-to-mount>:<mount-location> -it <qsp-protocol-node-image> ./codec -e <mount-location>